currocam/IdentityByDescentDispersal.jl/manuscript/paper.md

 ```

 which estimates $D_{\text{MLE}}\approx 282$ diploids/km² (95% CI: 260–303) and $\sigma_{\text{MLE}}\approx 0.068$ km/generation (95% CI: 0.065–0.071).
 The 95% confidence interval is computed from the Fisher information matrix.

-# Conclusions

-We have described `IdentityByDescentDispersal.jl`, a Julia package that allows us to perform gradient-based estimation of effective population and dispersal rates under a wide variety of demographic models.
-We hope that evolutionary biologists and conservation scientists will take advantage of `IdentityByDescentDispersal.jl` as well as the accompanying simulation template and the bioinformatics pipeline in future analyses.

 # Availability